 - One dozen eggs

 - 1 1/2 cup Monterey jack or mild cheddar cheese, shredded

-3 Carefully peel and discard the blackened skin off of the chilies.
-Cut off the stem ends, remove the seeds and discard.
-Set chiles aside on a layer of paper towels to dry.
+3 Peel the blackened skin off the poblanos: Carefully peel and discard the blackened skin off of the chilies.
+Cut off the stem ends.
+Carefully remove the seed pod without tearing the chiles (which you will stuff later).

-5 Preheat oven to 375°.
-Pour tomato sauce into the bottom of an 8x12 inch baking dish (the tomato sauce should be the consistency of a thin spaghetti sauce.
-If it is too thick, thin it out with a little water).
+5 Spread tomato sauce over bottom of baking dish: Preheat oven to 375°F. Spread the tomato sauce over the bottom of an 9x13 inch baking dish.
+The tomato sauce should be the consistency of a thin spaghetti sauce.
+If it is too thick, thin it out with a little water.

-8 Bake until top starts to brown and the eggs are set but still soft, about 30 minutes.
+10 Bake: Bake at 375°F until top starts to brown and the eggs are set but still soft, about 30 minutes.